ishandandekar/Churnobyl/README.md

 - Notify owners and reviewers of repo/project
 - Push code to branch, some tests must be passes by the branch

+## Milestones

-## Milestone (18-7-2023): The pipeline ran completely from start to end.
+- **18-7-2023**: The pipeline ran completely from start to end.
 No errors while adding artifacts to server too!

-## Milestone (7-8-2023): The model serving API WORKED!!!
+- **7-8-2023**: The model serving API WORKED!!!

-## Milestone (19-9-2023): I finally figured out the `encoder_oe` error. **FINALLY**
+- **19-9-2023**: I finally figured out the `encoder_oe` error. **FINALLY**

-## Milestone (20-9-2023): A full forward pass from making the dataframe to preprocessing it, to predicting using a model worked... omfg, i am so done
+- **20-9-2023**: A full forward pass from making the dataframe to preprocessing it, to predicting using a model worked... omfg, i am so done

-## Milestone (21-9-2023): DUDE DOCKERIZE A TEMP APPLICATION WITH ALL `WANDB` STUFF WORKED LESSSGOOOOOOO!!!.
+- **21-9-2023**: DUDE DOCKERIZE A TEMP APPLICATION WITH ALL `WANDB` STUFF WORKED LESSSGOOOOOOO!!!.
 Just have to work the logging the response json to s3 bucket.
 Other than that everything is finally done.
 Also, yeah, this image is taking a lot of space.
+- **21-1-2024**: The pipeline's architecture has changed a whole lot from the start.
+I feel I've learned more than I've worked on this.
+I have a better understanding on how larger scale applications may (or atleast should) work.
+The only part that is left is pushing artifacts to various remote storage locations.
+I've integrated prefect as well.

 ### Issues: